Clay-Ferguson/quantizr/README.md

 ## How to Build/Deploy

 See [./distro/README.md](./distro/README.md) for details on how to build and/or run a Quanta instance.

+## Tech Stack

+Quanta is a browser-based SPA (Single Page App), that works on both mobile and desktop browsers.

+The languages and tech stack is as follows: Java Language, SpringBoot FAT Jar with embedded Tomcat on back end, TypeScript & Bootstrap (CSS), ReactJS+Redux front end.
+Deployed and installed via docker (docker compose), MongoDB as the data store, as well as the GO Lang version of IPFS.

 ## Search Tags